dongido001/Wave.js/README.md

 # This is a fork for [Wave.js](https://foobar404.github.io/Wave.js/#/).

-> in this fork, I will try to add the fixes suggested by contributors to the original code which has been ignored for a while now
+> In this fork, I will try to add the fixes suggested by contributors to the original code which has been ignored for a while now

 Audio visualizer library for javascript
 (20+ designs).